rozkminiacz/jekyll-now/_posts/2017-11-18-RecyclerView-With-Databinding.md

 }
 ```

 We create ItemViewHolder with ItemBinding - class generated from item.xml.
-If you don't see binding class in your classpath, try to rebuild project.
+If you don't see binding class in your classpath, **try to rebuild project**.
 Interesting thing is happening in method bind():

 ```kotlin